funmusicplace/mirlo/README.md

 ### Running migrations

+Migrations will run automatically on `docker-compose up`.
 To make changes to the database, change the schema.prisma file and then run:

 ```sh
 docker exec -it blackbird-api npx prisma migrate dev